EBregains/blog/src/posts/Accesibility-and-Web-Dev.md

 ---
 title: Accessibility and Web Dev.
-description: A topic I find really interesting and that we all should add to our tracking lists.
+description: A topic I find really interesting and that we all should add to our skills tree.
 date: '2023-05-17'
 categories:
   - 'accessibility'